Edit on GitHub

 (May cause injury or damage to product)

-• Do not disassemble or modify product.
+• Do not disassemble or modify the product.

 Layout/Pin Map